 Lists of environmental problems can get a bit depressing.
 It is always good to balance the problems by looking at something positive.
 On our ferry journey to Spain, we were delighted to find a wildlife charity called Orca on board.
-Orca uses ferry crossings to conduct wildlife research on cetaceans (whales, dolphins and porpoises).
-Because ferries travel at the same times and speeds on the same routes through the year, they make ideal platforms from which to observe wildlife.
+Orca uses ferry crossings to conduct wildlife research on cetaceans (whales, dolphins and porpoises).6 Because ferries travel at the same times and speeds on the same routes through the year, they make ideal platforms from which to observe wildlife.
 In season, Brittany Ferries gives passage to two Orca wildlife guides on their crossings from England to Spain, who spend the trip scanning the horizon and recording all sightings of cetaceans.
 They are building up systematic data on these animals for the first time in the Bay of Biscay and have shown that there are higher populations than were previously thought, with 31 species of cetaceans in the European Atlantic.
 Sadly, these animals, like many others, are under threat from the activities of humans.
 Fishing gear and propellers are both hazards.
-Plastic is a major problem for ocean species, who mistake it for food.
-In March 2014, we walked on the Gower Coast in South Wales and saw how the major storms of the previous winter had left a nasty 'plastic tide line' of worrying proportions.
-It is frightening to realise that plastic and other rubbish has been found at depths down to 4500 metres in European waters.7 Humans have even left rubbish on the moon!
+Plastic is a major problem for ocean species, and David Attenborough's Blue Planet II series had a worldwide impact in reducing single-use plastic.
+Some of that advance has been lost during the Covid-19 pandemic, through understandable medical uses and increased packaging with a rise of internet shopping.
+The impact of this is already being seen in the oceans.
+It is frightening to realise that plastic and other rubbish has been found at depths of 4,500 metres in European waters.7 Humans have even left rubbish on the moon!